The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 Executive Condominiums (ECs) are a unique public-private hybrid housing option in Singapore.

-They are built and developed by private developers but are subjected to certain eligibility ownership conditions set by the HDB.
+They are built and developed by private developers but are subjected to certain eligibility and ownership conditions set by the HDB.

-For example, to purchase an EC, the household income ceiling must not exceed $16,000 per month, and owners must fulfil a 5-year Minimum Occupation Period (MOP) before they can sell the property in the open market to Singaporeans and Singapore permanent residents.
+For example, to purchase a new EC, the household income ceiling must not exceed $16,000 per month, and owners must fulfil a 5-year Minimum Occupation Period (MOP) before they can sell the property in the open market to Singaporeans and Singapore permanent residents.
 Only after 10 years are they allowed to be sold to foreigners.

-They are specifically designed to meet the needs of the “sandwich” class that can’t afford private properties but earns more than the $14,000 income cap that renders them ineligible to apply for a new HDB flat.
+They are specifically designed to meet the needs of the “sandwich” class that can’t afford private properties but earns more than the $14,000 monthly income cap that renders them ineligible to apply for a new HDB flat.

 Private Condominiums